Trackunit/developer-hub/api-docs/machine-apis-intro.md

 > 🚧 Onboarding / offboarding of machines
 >
-> The Asset API currently does not yet support onboarding or offboarding assets with the MACHINE asset type.
-We are planning to support this in the Asset API in the future.
-For now the listed Machine domain APIs should be used in the meantime.
+> The Asset API does not yet support onboarding or offboarding assets with the MACHINE asset type.
+We are planning to support this in the Asset API in the near future.
+For now the listed Machine APIs should be used in the meantime.
 Read more about the evolution of Trackunit's data model below.

 ## Concept shift: From Units to Machines to Assets